 - 3.2-inch, 2.1-million-dot tilting touchscreen

-- Long exposure of up to 15 minutes without remote
+- Long exposure capabilities up to 15 minutes

-- Magnesium alloy chassis for dust- and weather-resistance
+- Magnesium alloy body with dust- and weather-resistance